carbon-design-system/ibm-products/.github/CONTRIBUTING.md

 1. To install the project's dependencies, from the root directory of your fork, run `yarn --offline`
+2. To scaffold a new component or pattern, run `yarn generate ComponentName`, where `ComponentName` is the name of the component or pattern
-2. To get your development server running and to start coding, run `yarn storybook`
+3. To get your development server running and to start coding, run `yarn storybook`

 This will start a development server where you can see any changes you are